Geography of Eritrea

 Eritrea is located in the Horn of Africa and is bordered on the northeast and east by the Red Sea, on the west and northwest by Sudan, on the south by Ethiopia, and on the southeast by Djibouti.
 The country has a high central plateau that varies from 1,800 to 3,000 m above sea level.
 A coastal plain, western lowlands, and some 350 islands comprise the remainder of Eritrea's land mass.

 Climate

 The climate of Eritrea is shaped by its diverse topography and its location within the tropics.

-The diversity in landscape and topography in the highlands and lowlands of Eritrea results in the diversity of climate across the country.
-The highlands have temperate climate throughout the year.
-The climate of most lowland zones is arid and semiarid.
+The diversity in landscape and topography in the highlands and lowlands of Eritrea results in a diverse climate.
+The highlands have a temperate climate throughout the year, while most lowland zones are arid or semiarid.

 The distribution of rainfall and vegetation types varies markedly throughout the country.
 Eritrean climate varies on the basis of seasonal and altitudinal differences.
 Based on variations in temperature Eritrea can be broadly divided into three major climate zones: a temperate zone, a subtropical climate zone and a tropical climate zone.

-Eritrea can be divided into three major climate zones: the central highlands, the coastal region, and the western lowlands.
-Each has a different climate pattern.
-According to Köppen climate classification, Eritrea have either a hot semi-arid climate (BSh) or a hot desert climate (BWh), although temperatures are much moderated at the highest elevations.
+According to the Köppen climate classification, most of Eritrea has either a hot semi-arid climate (BSh) or a hot desert climate (BWh), although temperatures are much moderated at the highest elevations.